Storyflow Logo

 4. Develop.
 Take the top one or two and expand them into a concept: what it is, who it is for, what it would take.

 5. Hand off.
 Turn the developed concept into a brief or a project board, with the link back to the raw ideas intact.
+The Campaign Brief template is a ready-made shape for this step if the concept is heading to a client or a team.

 The reason to run this on one connected canvas is step five.
 When the brief still points back to the wild early ideas that produced it, the next person can see the reasoning, not just the conclusion.
 That continuity is the whole difference between brainstorming and ideation, and it is the thing a single-session tool cannot give you.